AnyFetch/developers.anyfetch.com/guides/tutorials/tips.md

 ## Basic authentication
 Whenever possible, avoid using `Basic` authentication.
 It is way slower than `Bearer`, and can lead to security problem.
 You can create anonymous tokens from [the manager](https://manager.anyfetch.com).

+## Manager login
+You can login on the manager with your token: `https://manager.anyfetch.com?bearer=$TOKEN`.
+Useful for cross-origin logging-in.